oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 ## Binding of OAuth protocol artifacts

-Authorization servers using Attestation-Based Client Authentication are RECOMMENDED to bind relevant protocol artifacts to the Client Instance and its associated public key where possible, and NOT just the client as specified in section 6 {{RFC6749}}.
+Authorization servers using Attestation-Based Client Authentication are RECOMMENDED to bind relevant protocol artifacts to the Client Instance and its associated public key where possible, and NOT just the client as specified in {{RFC6749}}.
+Note that this only applies if Attestation-Based Client Authentication is used as Client Authentication.
 Examples of these artifacts include but are not limited to:

 - The authorization_code as specified in {{Section 4.1 of RFC6749}}.
 - The auth_req_id as specified in section 7.3 {{CIBA}}.